Phileosopher/commonplace/politics-conservativeliberal_.md

 6. However, since parents [love](people-love.md) their children more than society, they will find ways to secretly transfer that power to their children, even if the children were given *complete* equality of situation (e.g., all receive the same [education](education.md) and starting income).
 7. Punishing any parents will mean the entrusted children will conspire to destroy the social system, since they're not getting what they want and have the reckless [power of youth and time](maturity.md) to exact their revenge.

-By nature, conservatives will be somewhat antagonistic to overly used [technology](technology.md), and liberals toward overly applied [virtue](morality.md).
+APPLICATION: By nature, conservatives will be somewhat antagonistic to overly used [technology](technology.md), and liberals toward overly applied [virtue](morality.md).

-In one sense, everyone is a unique flavor:
+APPLICATION: In one sense, everyone is a unique flavor:

 - At the largest-scale level, they're often libertarian unless they're a globalist.
 - At the state level, they're often Republican or Democrat.